fastify/fastify/docs/Reference/Request.md

 - `host` - the host of the incoming request (derived from `X-Forwarded-Host` header when the [`trustProxy`](./Server.md#factory-trust-proxy) option is enabled).
 For HTTP/2 compatibility it returns `:authority` if no host header exists.
-When you use `requireHostHeader = false` in the server options, it will fallback as empty when the host header is missing.
+The host header may return empty string when using `requireHostHeader = false`, not suppied when connected with `HTTP/1.0` or using schema validation that remove the extra headers.
-- `hostname` - the host of the incoming request without the port
+- `hostname` - the host of the `host` property, it may refers the incoming request hostname
-- `port` - the port that the server is listening on
+- `port` - the port of the `host` property, it may refers the port thats the server is listening on
 - `protocol` - the protocol of the incoming request (`https` or `http`)
 - `method` - the method of the incoming request
 - `url` - the URL of the incoming request